-If you perform an initial test or trial run of the tool, go ahead and manually verify a couple of videos in the ODSP destination location.
-If you have started moving your real videos, you will not have time to verify each of them, so use the reports to help you verify the migrated videos.
+If you perform a test or trial run of the tool, manually verify a couple of videos in the ODSP destination location.
+If you've started migrating to your production tenant rather than using a test tenant, use the following reports to verify the migrated videos:

-Migration logs: Review a log of the migrated content.
-It shows each step performed by Mover.
-For example, each folder created, video transferred, its status (success/fail), and the permissions set for each video.
+Migration logs: Review a log of migrated content.
+This log shows each step performed by Mover, including folders created, videos transferred, status (success/fail), and permissions transferred.

-Migration summary report: A container level summary report.
-It shows the status of migrated containers, videos transferred, its size, folder created, etc. thus, you can track the progress of the migration project.
+Migration summary report: Review a container-level summary report.
+This report shows the status of migrated containers, videos transferred, container and video sizes, folders created, etc.

-For the initial testing period, we encourage you to upload a test video, give it unique permissions, migrate the video, and observe how permissions got transferred.
-Permissions would be mirrored as far as possible.
-The Migration logs mentioned above provides details of the permissions transferred on each video as well.
+For the initial testing period, we encourage you to upload test videos, give them unique permissions, migrate the videos, and observe how permissions are transferred.
+Permissions should be mirrored.

-Once all the videos are successfully migrated, make sure to close the loop and inform your stakeholders about the progress made and next steps.
+Once your videos are successfully migrated, close the loop and inform your stakeholders about your organization's migration progress and next steps.